| Interactive Map | Summary of All Results | Query Expressions |

 - Selecting a Date Range will limit results to documents published between two specified years.

 - WorldWideScience searches all available databases by default.
-To limit results to a single or multiple databases, remove the check from the Select All option and place a check next to the desired database.
+To limit results to a single or multiple databases, remove the check from the All Categories option and place a check next to the desired database(s).

 To translate search results into your preferred language from the Advanced Search form, enter search terms in your language into the advanced search fields, then select one of ten languages that you want your search results translated into, select databases and execute search.

-Format tabs at the top of the search results page allow results to be refined by format.
+Format tabs at the top of the search results page allow search results to be refined by format/type.

 Once a search has been performed and a list of results returned, desired articles can be selected and saved for later use, emailed, and printed.

-- Click on the empty box next to a desired article to add it to the My Selections list found just above the search results.
+- Click on the empty box next to a desired article to add it to the Folders list found just above the search results.

 - Click the Back to Result List button to return to the search results.

-Citations of selected articles can be viewed and downloaded.
-This format is compatible with most reference management software packages.
+Citations of selected articles can be viewed and downloaded into several reference management software packages.

-- A list of selected articles can be printed by clicking Print Results at the top of the My Selections window.
+A list of selected articles can be printed by clicking the Print icon.

-A list of selected articles can be emailed by clicking Email Results above the search results.
+A list of selected articles can be emailed by clicking the Email icon.

 - Enter an email address, name, and optional message in the spaces provided.

-- Click the Send these results button at the bottom of the window to email results.
+- Click the Send results button at the bottom of the window to email results.

 - An email from results@worldwidescience.org will be delivered to the specified email address.

-Search results can be sorted by rank, date, title, or author.
+Search results can be sorted by rank or date.
 Results can also be limited to a desired source.

 - Click on the arrow next to the Sort by option to display a drop-down menu.